Measuring the primordial gravitational-wave background in the presence of astrophysical foregrounds

 converts the primordial background energy density $\Omega_{\mathrm{gw}}$ into a (signal) strain power spectral density~\cite{allen_romano, Mingarelli:2019mvk}.
 The variable $\gamma_{IJ}(f_{k})$ is the overlap reduction function for detector pair $IJ$, encoding the geometry of the detector network~\cite{Christensen:1992wi, flanagan, RomanoCornish}.
 It is normalized to $\gamma_{II}=1$ for coincident and coaligned detectors with perpendicular arms.
 Additionally, $H_0$ is the Hubble constant.
 Combining data from many frequency bins, the likelihood is the product of the individual-frequency likelihoods:

-For an astrophysical non-Gaussian foreground, we are interested in determining the fraction of segments containing a signal, $\xi$, rather than the binary parameters, $\theta$, for a particular segment.
-We call $\xi$ the ``duty cycle" following~\cite{tbs}.
-To be precise, we say that segment ``contains'' a binary signal if the time of coalescence falls inside the segment.
-(We discuss later how this definition extends to cases where there are multiple binary signals in the frequency band of the instrument simultaneously.)
+For an astrophysical non-Gaussian foreground, we are interested in determining the fraction of segments containing a signal, $\xi$, (which we call the ``duty cycle'' following~\cite{tbs}) rather than the binary parameters, $\theta$, for a particular segment.
+We say that a segment ``contains'' a binary signal if the time of coalescence falls inside the segment.
 In this case, the likelihood in Eq.~\ref{eq:L} can be marginalized over the binary parameters $\theta$ to obtain

 where we have defined the marginalized signal and ``noise'' likelihoods as: